Bixilon/Minosoft/Contribution.md

 # How to contribute

-First of all, thank you for visiting this page and for even thinking about contributing.
+First, thank you for visiting this page and for even thinking about contributing.

 ## Things you can do